oracle/content-and-experience-toolkit/sites/doc/compiler.md

 # Overview

-## What is Compilation in OCE?
+## What is Compilation in OCM?

-The objective of OCE Compilation is to improve the runtime performance and behavior of OCE Sites pages.
+The objective of OCM Compilation is to improve the runtime performance and behavior of OCM Sites pages.

 Compilation achieves this by creating a static .html file for each page in the site that will behave EXACTLY as the original page.
 The meta-data files that constitute a sites "page" are combined during compile avoiding the server requests that are normally required at runtime.
 You're effectively moving the per-page-view render cost to a one-off compile-time cost.